ThaboNWebdev/openBase/README.md

 🧠 About
 This project is part of GEN MUZIK’s mission to redefine music discovery in the age of AI — where simplicity meets innovation.

+🙌 Acknowledgments
+Built by Thabo with a passion for creativity and code.
+Inspired by a vision of seamless music discovery.